 Evaluate income and expenses

-Using a budget to identify where your money comes from and control where it’s going will help ensure you’re living a lifestyle you can afford and are on track to meet your savings goals.
-Understanding your current spending needs can also help you better estimate your spending needs in retirement.
+Use a budget to know where your money comes from and control where it’s going.
+This will help ensure you can afford your lifestyle and are on track to meet your savings goals.
+Understanding how much you're spending today can also help you better estimate your spending needs in retirement.

-Once you’ve completed or updated your budget, be conscientious about what you do with any money that remains after covering your expenses.
-If you already have a rainy-day fund, make sure it’s large enough to cover three to six months of expenses, which are probably quite a bit higher in your 40s than those when you were younger.
-You'll also want to make sure you're saving enough to meet your financial goals such as retirement, paying for your children’s education or helping provide health care for aging parents.
+Once you’ve completed or updated your budget, be intentional about what you do with any money that remains after covering your expenses.
+If you already have a rainy-day fund, make sure it’s large enough to cover three to six months of total expenses, which are probably quite a bit higher in your 40s than when you were younger.
+You'll also want to save enough to meet your financial goals such as retirement, paying for your children’s education or helping provide health care for aging parents.

 Max out your retirement contributions

 Retirement may still seem like a lifetime away — but it’s closer than you think.
 While you may have a good 20 to 25 years of work left, the cost of living can double during that time, assuming a 3% inflation rate.
-During periods of high inflation, such as the U.S. faced in the 1970s and again in 2022, it can increase even more sharply.
+During periods of high inflation, such as the U.S. faced in the 1970s and again in 2021–2023, costs can increase even more sharply.

-Now that your income is likely higher, make sure you’re taking full advantage of it.
-While everyone's needs are different, a good general rule of thumb is to save 10%-15% of your income for retirement.
-You may even want to max out your annual contributions.
-The IRS is allowing up to $22,500 in contributions to 401(k) plans in 2023, while the limit for individual retirement accounts (IRAs) and Roth IRAs is $6,500.
+So, now that your income is likely higher, make sure you’re taking full advantage of it.
+While everyone's needs are different, a good general rule of thumb is to save 10% to 15% of your income for retirement.
+If you're not on track for retirement, you may even want to consider maxing out annual contributions to your employer plan.
+You can also contribute to an IRA for you or your spouse as long as you have taxable compensation, subject to annual limits.

-If you have a plan through your employer, you can generally contribute to both your employer plan as well as an IRA, but the portion of your IRA contribution that’s deductible from your income taxes may be affected by participation in your workplace plan.
+If you have a plan through your employer, you can generally contribute to both your employer plan as well as an IRA, but the portion of your IRA contribution that’s deductible from your income taxes may be affected.
 There may also be other products and strategies that will allow you to contribute additional amounts on a tax-deferred basis.

 Develop a smart investment strategy

-For short-term goals, such as saving for your dream vacation, you'll generally want to hold cash and short-term fixed-income investments.
-For long-term goals, such as retirement, you have the leeway to invest more in high-growth securities — which often carry a higher risk of loss but can also offer higher returns.
+For short-term goals, such as saving for your dream vacation, you'll generally want to favor cash and short-term fixed-income investments.
+For long-term goals, such as retirement, you have leeway to invest more in high-growth potential securities — which often carry a higher risk of loss but can also offer higher returns.

-As your time horizon shortens, you’ll want to begin adjusting the balance between higher-growth and lower-growth assets since there will be progressively less time to rebuild any investment money you lose.
+As time goes by, you’ll want to begin adjusting the balance between higher-growth and lower-growth assets since there will be progressively less time to rebuild any losses.
 An Edward Jones financial advisor can help you decide on the balance between risk and growth that’s right for you.

 Taking care of your kids